 BPOE Veterans Programs

-John Hardman, Vice Chairman ~Clovis Lodge No. 2599
+Dan Baccelliere, Vice Chairman ~Westchester Lodge No. 2050

 Here are a few of the programs developed by Grand Lodge to keep us true to our pledge: “So long as there are veterans, the Benevolent and Protective Order of Elks will never forget them.”